delvendahl/miniML/README.md

 miniML can be run on a GPU to speed model inference.
 Either CUDA or tensorflow-metal are required for GPU use.
 Installation instructions for these requirements may depend on the specific hardware and OS and can be found online.

+**Update June 2024:** The release of TensorFlow 2.16 and Keras 3 introduced breaking changes that raise an error when loading models trained with earlier TensorFlow versions.
+To avoid this, it is recommended to use TensorFlow 2.14 or 2.15.

 ### ⏱ RUNNING MINIML